-The music pieces composed for this occasion are an assortment of live ensembles and electronic music scores.
 During my two-month-long collaboration with American dancer and choreographer Ruby Frances Jones, we explored relationships between body, sound and movement.
-Inspired by the principal features of the human being and its equivalent, construction of mechanical creatures, we decided to focus on the idea of malfunctioning bodies.
+Inspired by the principal features of the human being and its equivalent, the construction of mechanical creatures, we decided to focus on the idea of malfunctioning bodies.

-The opposition of humanity and inhumanity features to become a lead principle in our project where sounds characteristic of human beings are combined with computer generated sounds.
-The idea of the mind and body being disconnected became important during the creation process: the bodies in malfunction (h2t) are not functioning as a human body, they are malfunctioning bodies, making them inhuman.
-The music progresses parallel to the movement.
-Two creatures are initially formed from a tiny finger to a full form of one body, then they separate into two independent entities as cells do.
+The opposition of humanity and inhumanity features become a lead principle of the project where sounds produced by human beings are combined with computer-generated ones.
+The idea of the mind and body being disconnected became important during the creation process: the bodies in malfunction (h2t) are not functioning as a human body - they are malfunctioning bodies, making them inhuman.
+The music progresses parallel to the movement - two creatures are initially formed from a tiny finger to a full form of one body, then they separate into two independent entities as cells do.
 The word transformation seems to be appropriate.
-The music replicates moving bodies by using their organic sounds (e.g. man and woman breathing develops slowly to shape the form of rhythms) progressing into computer generated ones.
+The music replicates moving bodies e.g. the blend of man and woman's breaths is developing slowly into rhythmic patterns blending into the computer-generated soundscape.

 distortion: a cell dividing